Pros / This player has more downloadable apps than others.

 Verdict / Sony’s BDP-S6700 is the best Blu-ray player for its image quality, expansive app catalog and ease of us.

 The BDP-S6700 by Sony has an impressive set of features, a slick design and a fair price.
 Most importantly, it has strong picture quality and lets you watch 3D discs or stream video from hundreds of services.
 The player upscales DVD and Blu-ray discs and plays them in a higher-resolution format.
-It is the best Blu-ray player and earns the Top Ten Reviews Gold Award for its versatility.

 - Boot Time

 During our hands-on testing with the BDP-S6700, we watched the film “Gravity.”
 Our disk was a multi-format copy, so we watched and compared both the 4K and 3D versions of the film using a 4K and 3D-compatible Sony HDTV.
 The BDP-S6700 effectively converted the 2D 4K version to 3D.
 This feature may not be necessary for everyone, but it is a nice extra touch.